-Mental health problems can usually be successfully managed through medication and/or psychological therapies.
-That’s why it’s really important to tell your midwife or doctor about your history of mental health problems, so they can sort out any treatment you may need if you become unwell again.
+Mental health problems can usually be managed through medication and/or talking (psychological) therapies.
+That’s why it’s important to tell your midwife or doctor about your mental health condition, even if you have been feeling well for a long time.
+This will help them organise any treatment or extra care you may need if you become unwell again.

-Some women worry that if they seek help for symptoms of mental illness, people may think they can’t care for their baby.
-But the opposite is true - seeking help and having treatment means you are doing the best for your baby, and this is good parenting.
+Some women worry that if they ask for help for their symptoms, people may think they are a bad parent and can’t care for their baby.
+In fact, the opposite is true.
+Asking for help and getting the right treatment means you are doing the best for your baby.
+This is good parenting.

 Myths and facts about mental health

 Midwives and others in your care team are there to support you with your emotional health as well as physical health